 Every blog comes with a built-in RSS feed — a special URL that users add to their newsreaders to pull up all of your blog posts.
-FeedBurner takes it one step further by combining a full-featured RSS feed with opt-in subscription that automatically emails new blog posts to your readers.
-From a single interface, you can manage your subscriber list, see how many views and clicks your emails get, and even change how your email appears in someone’s inbox.
+FeedBlitz takes it one step further by combining a full-featured RSS feed with several other marketing features, such as RSS tracking, email subscriptions, and autoresponders.
+It also allows for ample customization, from branding and social media sharing to monetization options and related content links.

 On a side note, I strongly discourage the use of snippets or summaries for RSS feeds.
 While it seems like a good idea to redirect people to your site to read a post, it really does a disservice to the loyal subscribers who download content for offline reading, or just prefer to read everything from their newsreaders.
 Save that extra step and give them your whole RSS feed.